TYLin served as Prime Designer for Panama Metro Line 2 (El Metro de Panamá, S.A., Linea 2) in Panama City, Panama.

-Panama Metro Line 2 starts in the District of San Miguelito, where it connects with the Panama Metro Line 1 station, which was also designed by TYLI, and extends to the east sector of Panama north of Tocumen International Airport.
+Panama Metro Line 2 starts in the District of San Miguelito, where it connects with the Panama Metro Line 1 station (also designed by TYLin) and extends to the east sector of Panama north of Tocumen International Airport.

-- TYLI’s scope of work included seismic, structural, civil, architectural (led by P&P), electrical, and mechanical engineering, geotechnical analysis, interface/systems integration, and coordination services.
+- TYLin’s scope of work included seismic, structural, civil, architectural, electrical and mechanical engineering, geotechnical analysis, interface and systems integration, and coordination services.

-- TYLI’s global design team for the megaproject included professionals from the firm’s offices in Panama City, Miami, Florida, and Taiwan.
+- TYLin’s global design team for the megaproject included professionals from the firm’s offices in Panama, the United States, and Taiwan.

 - Panama Metro Line 2 is designed to carry 40,000 passengers per hour, with a minimum headway of 90 seconds.

-- The project reinforces TYLI as a market leader in Latin America for the Rail and Transit Line of Business.
+- The project reinforces TYLin as a market leader in Latin America for the Rail + Transit Line of Business.